 It is time to grow up and face grown-up truths about the Palestinian conflict: There is more than enough blame to go around, and a proportional share falls on our Israeli brothers and sisters and upon us, who support them in some self-destructive policies.
 As the Midrash quoted above says: if you love me, don’t ignore my failings, challenge me to be better.
 That is the only path toward a mature Zionist future, which we desperately need.

 For them, only a maximalist vision of Jewish possession of its ancestral homeland is acceptable, and everything else is treason.
-Friedman considers me and people who share my views “,” Nazi henchmen.
+Friedman considers me and people who share my views “worse than kapos,” Nazi henchmen.
 We only think we’re center-left Zionists; actually we are nothing but “smug advocates of Israel’s destruction.”

-Remarkably, the class of traitors includes the who continue to favor two states, with peace and justice for Jews and Arabs alike.
-And more than – including several former IDF Chiefs of Staff, heads of the Shin Bet and Mossad – who this past summer publicly argued that territorial compromise will enhance, not diminish Israeli security.
+Remarkably, the class of traitors includes the majority of Israelis who continue to favor two states, with peace and justice for Jews and Arabs alike.
+And more than 240 generals – including several former IDF Chiefs of Staff, heads of the Shin Bet and Mossad – who this past summer publicly argued that territorial compromise will enhance, not diminish Israeli security.
 But as we know, the new administration knows a lot more about security than the generals.